lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_draw.rst

 To flip a shape vertically :menuselection:`Shape --> Flip -->  Vertically` or right click :menuselection:`Flip --> Vertically`.
 To flip a shape horizontally :menuselection:`Shape --> Flip --> Horizontally` or right click :menuselection:`Flip --> Horizontally`.

+To move the alginment all the way to the left of a page :menuselection:`Shape --> Algin Objects --> Left`.
+To move an object to the center :menuselection:`Shape --> Align Objects --> Centered`.
+To move an object to the right of the page :menuselction:`Shape --> Align Objects --> Right`.

 To insert a textbox press :kbd:`F2`, press the button :guilabel:`with a T in a box`, or :guilabel:`Insert --> Text box`.
 Drag the text box into what shape you want it.
 Then type the text you want in the text box.

 .. image:: mainlodrawwindow.png